saulpierotti/markdown_notebook/LB1.md

 	* The restraints are automatically derived from the allignment with the template
 	* A restraint is defined in term of a probability density function
 * In modeller I can ask as many models as I want, and they are scored from best to worse

+# Modeller (from manual and other source)
+* Modeller is a computer program that models three-dimensional structures of proteins and their assemblies by satisfaction of spatial restraints
+* The input to the program are the restraints on the spatial structure of the aminoacid sequence to be modeled
+* The output is a 3d structure that satisfies the restraint as well as possible
+* Restraints can be related structures, NMR experimental data, rules of secondary structure packing, other experiments
+* The model is computed by optimization of a the modeller objective function called molpdf
+* The sequence alignment of target and template must be given as input
+* Given an alignment, the restraints on distances, angles and other features are automatically derived from the staistical analisys of the relationships between many pairs of homologous structures
+	* This was based on 105 families that included 416 proteins of known structure
+* From the statistical distribution of a restraint (e.g. distance of related C-C bonds) I can derive the pdf for that specifc property
+* Spatial restraints and CHARM energy terms are combined into an objective function
+* The objective function is minimized in a Cartesian space via conjugate gradients, molecular dynamics and simulated annealing
+* Different models can be obtained by varying the initial structure
+	* This is done in a randomized way
+* Variability among models can be interpreted as error in a specific region of the fold
+* Some regions use a specialized modeling protocol (e.g. loops)
+* The optimization is iterated, first satisfying short-range restraint and then long-range
+* Every model produced is carachterized by molpdf, DOPE score and GA341 score
+* The DOPE (discrete optimized protein energy) is a statistical potential described by Sali in a paper (doi: 10.1110/ps.062416606)
+	* It approximates the free energy of a protein, since the native conformation was demonstrated to have the lowest free energy (Anfinsen, 1972)
+	* It is too costly to compute the free energy
+	* DOPE is constructed from a set of crystallographic structures, so it is knowledge-based
+* GA341 (doi: 10.1110/ps.062095806) is a function of the statistical potentials, z-score, compactness and sequence identity with the template
+	* It ranges from 0 to 1, where 1 is a good model
+	* It is based on machine learning